CUC Broadcasting: Acquisition

 Conway's death in 1988 made the company a strong takeover target, and by 1989 an active struggle for the controlling share of the company was under way.
 Control was ultimately maintained by Julia Conway, Geoffrey's widow.

 CUC sold its radio stations in Windsor to CHUM Limited in 1993.
 The deal was approved by the Canadian Radio-television and Telecommunications Commission, and formally established the commission's current practice of granting the Windsor market a special exemption from its normal concentration of media ownership rules because the city's proximity to the Metro Detroit market in the United States was threatening the financial viability of Windsor's radio and television services.

 CUC was acquired by Shaw Cable in the 1990s, for a purchase price of $645 million.
 First announced in April 1994, the deal was reached as part of a bidding war which also saw a competing offer from Cogeco.
 The purchase received CRTC approval in February 1995.

 The merger of CUC's 420,000 subscribers with Shaw's, along with an additional 102,000 subscribers added from Shaw's simultaneous purchase of Classicomm, made Shaw the second largest cable company in Canada.

 Shortly after the takeover was approved, Shaw cut 251 jobs from Trillium in the engineering, customer service and finance departments, due to operational redundancies with Shaw's existing staff.

-Following an exchange transaction between Shaw and Rogers Cable in 2001, most of Trillium's and UMG's former markets are now served by Rogers, with some areas, such as Windsor, Chatham and Leamington, now served by Cogeco Cable.
+Following an exchange transaction between Shaw and Rogers Cable in 2001, most of Trillium's and UMG's former markets are now served by Cogeco, with Scarborough and Barrie now being served by Rogers Cable.